 \subsection{Some Facts about the Empirical Process}

-Similar to the proof of oracle-type inequality for FAR-NN estimator, we also need two technical lemmas to (1) establish a bound on the empirical $L_2$ norm from below in terms of the population $L_2$ norm, and (2) derive a bound on weighted empirical process via the empirical $L_2$ norm \emph{both in the presence of the regularizer term}.
-Note that the following results are only applicable to ReLU networks classes with bounded weights instead of generic function class with finite Pseudo-dimension.
+Similar to the proof of oracle-type inequality for the FAR-NN estimator, we also need two technical lemmas to (1) establish a bound on the empirical $L_2$ norm from below in terms of the population $L_2$ norm, and (2) derive a bound on the weighted empirical process via the empirical $L_2$ norm \emph{both in the presence of the regularizer term}.
+Note that the following results are only applicable to ReLU network classes with bounded weights instead of generic function classes with finite Pseudo-dimension.

 \begin{lemma} Let $\varrho_n$, $v_n$ be the quantity defined in \eqref{eq:fast-rate-v_n} and \eqref{eq:fast-rate-varrho_n} respectively.
 Suppose $\tilde{m}$ is a fixed function in $\mathcal{G}_m$.
 Under the conditions of Theorem \ref{thm:fast-oracle}, there exists some universal constants $c_1$--$c_3$ such the event satisfies $\mathbb{P}\left[\mathcal{C}_{t}\right] \ge 1-e^{-t}$ for any $t>0$ as long as $\lambda \ge c_2\varrho_n$ and $\tau^{-1} \ge c_3 (r+1) b (BN)^{L+1} (N+\overline{r}) p n$. \end{lemma}